Jolt Cola: History

 In 2008, the founder of The Jolt Company, C.J.
-Rapp sold controlling interest in the company to Emigrant Capital.
-In early 2009, the new owners removed C.J.
-Rapp as CEO of The Jolt Company.
+Rapp, sold a controlling interest in the company to Emigrant Capital.
+In early 2009, the new owners removed Rapp as CEO of The Jolt Company.
 Later in 2009, the new owners filed for bankruptcy.
-C.J.
 Rapp and other shareholders had the bankruptcy filings overturned and dismissed from the courts.
-C.J.
-Rapp and another shareholder sued Emigrant Capital for breach of Fiduciary responsibility.
-After 8 years of litigation C.J.
-Rapp and Emigrant reached settlement terms that are undisclosed.
+Rapp and another shareholder sued Emigrant Capital for breach of fiduciary responsibility.
+After eight years of litigation, Rapp and Emigrant reached undisclosed settlement terms.

 In August 2017, Geek.com confirmed that Jolt Cola would return at Dollar General stores in September 2017.
 This version of Jolt Cola was produced for ECC Jolt, LLC, a New York City-based company.
-Jolt Cola ceased updating their social media outlets in March 2019; shortly thereafter, Dollar General stopped selling the product.
+Jolt Cola ceased updating its international social media outlets in March 2019.
+Shortly thereafter, Dollar General stopped selling the product.
+It is still being manufactured for the domestic market in Australia.

+In October 2024, the sports supplement company Redcon1 announced an upcoming release of a sugar-free energy drink with Redcon1 and Jolt Cola co-branding.

 Jolt Energy

-Since 2006, Jolt Cola and related flavors have been rebranded as Jolt Energy.
-Jolt Energy Drink comes in multiple flavors: Power Cola, Orange Burst, Wild Grape, Blue Bolt (blue raspberry), Blue Zero Carb, Cherry Bomb, Ultra and Silver.
-The company now also manufactures and markets a line of caffeinated chewing gums in various flavors.
-They are marketed under the brand-name Jolt Energy Gum.
+Beginning in 2006, Jolt Cola and related flavors were rebranded as Jolt Energy.
+Jolt Energy Drinks were produced in multiple flavors: Power Cola, Orange Burst, Wild Grape, Blue Bolt (blue raspberry), Blue Zero Carb, Cherry Bomb, Ultra, and Silver.
+The company manufactured and marketed a line of caffeinated chewing gums in various flavors under the brand-name Jolt Energy Gum.

 Worldwide

-Jolt Cola is also manufactured under license in Australia, Sweden and formerly (and briefly) in the United Kingdom and the Philippines.
+Jolt Cola is manufactured under license in Australia and Sweden, and formerly (and briefly) in the United Kingdom and the Philippines.
 The German and Swedish supplier uses the old logos, branding and formulation, and only sells the original flavor.
-Jolt Cola is also available in the Netherlands and Finland.
-However, Jolt Cola Netherlands is a subsidiary of Jolt Cola Germany.
+Jolt Cola is available in the Netherlands and Finland.
+Jolt Cola Netherlands is a subsidiary of Jolt Cola Germany.

 In Ireland, Jolt Cola was sold in 500 ml bottles in most Eurospars and Dunnes Stores.
-It was very popular at universities.